📝 Purchasing, suppliers & strategy · ⏱️ 3 min read

 ⚠️ Watch out:

-Always calculate with the selling price excluding VAT.
-For restaurant food that's the menu price divided by 1.09.
+Always calculate using the selling price excluding VAT.
+For restaurant food, that's your menu price divided by 1.09.

 Compare your true cost price with purchasing from suppliers:

-• Cheaper + better quality: Making your own pays off
+• Cheaper + better quality: Making your own makes sense

-• More expensive but unique: Can still be valuable for your concept
+• More expensive but unique: Could still work for your concept

-• More expensive and not better: Consider purchasing
+• More expensive and not better: Consider buying instead

 How do you calculate the margin with homemade ingredients?